Marine Gate: Architecture

 Wimperis, Simpson and Guthrie were a London-based firm active between the mid-1920s and the mid-1940s.
 Edmund Walter Wimperis (1865–1946), son of Edmund Morison Wimperis (1835–1900), entered into partnership with William Begg Simpson (1880–1959) in 1913.
 Their main commission as a pair was the rebuild of the Fortnum & Mason store in 1923.
 Leonard Rome Guthrie (1880–1958) joined two years later when the architects were working with Edwin Lutyens on Grosvenor House in London.
 They were known to have designed some buildings in Scotland and others in London.

 Marine Gate is a u-shaped building on a large elevated plot.
 It is steel-framed and brick-built; after many changes the brickwork is now painted white, with entrance portals in Bauhaus red, yellow and blue.
 Each flat has a round window to the bathroom; these porthole-style openings "give a vaguely nautical air".
-It is International/Modern in style with some Art Deco touches, as seen in several 1920s and 1930s buildings around the city.
+It is International/Modernist style, as seen in several 1920s and 1930s buildings around the city.
 Integral fitted furniture was provided, and each flat has "indisputable spaciousness and elegant proportions".
 The steel framing has allowed for changes to be made in the interior layout, as the internal walls are not load-bearing.

 The building is now being recognised for its pioneering architecture and landmark status, and in 2015 Brighton and Hove Council added Marine Gate to its Local List of Heritage Assets.
 One commentator failed to see its merits: Anthony Seldon placed Marine Gate at seventh place in his list of "The City's Worst Ten Buildings" in 2002 "on account of its insensitivity to its position".
 He compared it unfavourably to Embassy Court, noting its similarities but finding "little intrinsic architectural interest" in Marine Gate.
 Local historian Clifford Musgrave however drew positive comparisons with Embassy Court, noting that the two buildings provided "the first challenge to the [Regency] architecture of Brighton", and claiming that Marine Gate's "slightly more elegant modern style" was more suitable to its position because unlike Embassy Court it did not clash directly with older buildings.
 The "immense building" was also criticised much less at the time of its construction than Embassy Court, again because of its isolated clifftop position.
 Other writers have described Marine Gate as a "good example of quality Thirties apartments" and, more generally, "...of the many large-scale flats built along the coast" in the interwar period.
 Other similar contemporary buildings on the seafront include the Grand Ocean Hotel at Saltdean and the Saltdean Lido, both designed in 1938 and both with Moderne and Art Deco touches.